ce-store/science-library/README.md

 bower install
 ```

-Edit the `home` and `server` properties in `app/scripts/services/urls.js` to point at your homepage and server where your CE-Store is installed.
+Edit the `home` and `server` properties in `app/scripts/services/urls.js` to point at your homepage and server where your CE-Store is running.

 Build the minified files into the `dist` folder, by running: